 Snowstorms & Extreme Cold Weather Safety

-Cold Weather Safety Experts at FEMA, DHS and Ready.gov have offered the following winter weather safety tips:
+Cold Weather Safety Experts at FEMA, Dept of Homeland Security have offered the following winter weather safety tips:

-Winter storms create a higher risk of car accidents, hypothermia, frostbite, carbon monoxide poisoning, and heart attacks from overexertion.
+Winter storms increase risk of car accidents, hypothermia, frostbite, carbon monoxide poisoning, & heart attacks from overexertion.

-Blizzards and winter storms can bring extreme cold, freezing rain, snow, ice, and high winds.
+Blizzards and winter storms may bring extreme cold, freezing rain, snow, ice, and high winds.

 A winter storm can:

 - Last a few hours or several days;

 - Knock out heat, power, and communication services; and

 - Place older adults, young children, and sick individuals at greater risk.